 There are six levels of language ability - A1, A2, B1, B2, C1, C2 - and these are described below.
 The levels are specified by the CEFR (Common European Framework of Reference), and form an international standard for language learning.
 It is used in language schools all over the world - for all languages, not just Spanish!

-In Melbourne the exams are held each each year on approximately these dates and registration closes 5 weeks beforehand:
+In Melbourne the exams are held once a year, on approximately 19 May.
+Registration closes 5 weeks beforehand the exam.

 All of the texts used at El Patio are directed towards these exams, although you normally need to do extra study to prepare due to the format of the exam (quite apart from your Spanish!).
 To register for a DELE exam you need to apply through the Instituto Cervantes in Sydney.